 After the above code is run, timer.stack will be ['all', 'a', 'aa'] and timer.timers will have one key, 'all' and one value which will be a HierarchicalHelper.
-The HierarchicalHelper has its own timers dictionary:

-'''
+The HierarchicalHelper has its own and so on.
+This way, we can easily access any timer with something that looks like the stack.
+The logic is recursive (although the code is not).

 {'a': HierarchicalHelper}

-'''